 The award was established in 2012 to support emerging photographers.
 The call for submissions emphasises a predilection for projects conceived in book form: works that find a voice through the book.

 The award is not an open submission.
 Each year, a diverse array of international nominators are asked to recommend suitable projects.
-A panel of judges, including Michael Mack, Polly Fleury (Wilson Centre for Photography) and Greg Hobson (National Media Museum), as well as two guest judges will together assess all submitted dummies, shortlisting 10 works; from the shortlist, a single project will be chosen as the winner to be published by MACK.
+A panel of judges, including Michael Mack and Polly Fleury (Wilson Centre for Photography), as well as three guest judges together assess all submitted dummies, shortlisting 10 works; from the shortlist, a single project is chosen as the winner to be published by MACK.

-The First Book Award 2015 is funded by Media Space, London; MACK; the Kraszna-Krausz Foundation; the John Kobal Foundation and Wilson Centre for Photography.
+The First Book Award is supported by MACK, the Kraszna-Krausz Foundation, Wilson Centre for Photography and Optimal Media.